ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 <img src="https://github.com/ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/blob/feature/add-docs/docs/resources/ackermann%20steering.png">

-While this steering geometry is complex to implement, we believe that the advantages it provides are important, especially in obstacle navigation and parking where precise control and minimized turning radius are essential.
-It enables smoother maneuvers and accurate alignment in narrower spaces. .
+While this steering geometry is complex to implement, we believe that the advantages it provides are important, especially in obstacle navigation and parking, where precise control and minimized turning radius are essential.
+It enables smoother manoeuvres and accurate alignment in narrower spaces.

 Our implementation involves designing a custom 3D-printed Ackermann steering mechanism.
-By using CAD to design the mechanism, it gives us the fexibility to experiment with pivot points and steering angles.
+By using CAD to design the mechanism, it gives us the flexibility to experiment with pivot points and steering angles.
 Although true Ackermann geometry is difficult to implement at our robot's scale, we tried to approximate the behaviour iteratively by adjusting the servo horns and angles in CAD and prototyping by making smaller changes if it doesn't suit our desired behaviour.

 ### S0004m Servo